GayatriBhinge/Youtube_views_ForeCast_Project_Excell/README.md

 # Excel Project | Youtube Views Forecast Data with Graphs

 This project is to analyze the youtube channel viewers database.
-Here I forcast data for next 7 days with help of the Excell skill, also try to provide  more accurate forecasting using R square value and different graphs, like, Line, Polynomial, exponential graph.
+Here I forcast data for next 7 days with help of the Excel skill, also try to provide  more accurate forecasting using R square value and different graphs, like, Line, Polynomial, exponential graph.

 ## Acknowledgements
 Thanks to Rishabh Mishra.